Outdoor Portable Air Conditioner Installation Tips

 Outdoor structures that have access to electricity make the setup of a portable air conditioner fairly simple.
-If your area doesn't have access to electricty and if usage is only temporary, consider whether an outdoor-rated extension cord is all that's needed.
-(Make sure its amperage rating is the same or more as your portable air conditioner.)
+If your area doesn’t have access to electricity and if usage is only temporary, consider whether an outdoor-rated extension cord is all that’s needed.
+Make sure its amperage rating is the same or more as your portable air conditioner.
 Perhaps a generator would make more sense if the distance is too far for an extension cord.
-If you'll need it set up permanently, consider asking an electrician to set up the wiring for you.
+If you’ll need it set up permanently, consider asking an electrician to set up the wiring for you.

 You have to be extra careful when setting up and using any electrical appliances outdoors.
 There are simply more hazards outdoors than indoors.
 Following are some precautions to consider before choosing an installation site for your portable air conditioner.
 Please review these points carefully since improper installation could reduce the cooling capacity, damage the unit or even cause personal injury.

-- Do not use in areas where the temperature or humidity are outside the allowable operating range.
+- Do not use in areas where the temperature or humidity are outside the allowable operating range for your unit.
 You can get this information by contacting the retailer or manufacturer.

 - Do not install a portable a/c in sloping areas.
 The unit may move or topple over even if the casters are locked.

 - Install a portable air conditioner only in areas that can withstand the weight of the unit.
 Smaller units may weigh well under 100 lbs (45 kg), but the big units of 5-tons and more can weigh over 500 lbs (227 kg).

 - Allow 18 inches / 45 cm of unobstructed airflow around the ends of the hoses.

 - Do not use in areas where leakage of flammable gas may occur, or in an atmosphere of excessively corrosive gas or vapor.

 - Make sure any connections that are outdoors are waterproof.
 Seal with electrical or Teflon tape if necessary.